-Your destination: Camden.
-So you know you want to stop in Portland on your way through Downeast Maine, but where else?
+Your destination: Camden, Maine.
+You know you want to start in Portland on your way through Downeast Maine, but where else?
 There are so many destinations than the ones everyone knows about!
 Get yourself off the beaten path and check out some of these other highly anticipated destinations, both for tourists and locals.
-Make your Maine vacation an incredible journey that you’ll never forget and you never know what hidden secrets you may come across!
+Make your Maine vacation or family adventure an incredible journey that you’ll never forget and you never know what hidden secrets you may come across!

 The World’s Largest Rotating Globe, Yarmouth

 When driving through Yarmouth, be sure to make a stop to visit Eartha.
 Eartha, standing 3 stories tall, is the world’s largest rotating globe.
 Located at the DeLorme Center, you can find yourself immersed in not only Maine’s geographic culture but also the world’s!
 Check out the DeLorme map store and gift shop after checking out Eartha.
 Don’t have time to stop?
 Keep your eyes peeled on the highway, as the route to Camden takes you right past this highlighted destination!